dvinubius/rad-dex/README.md

 Beyond the challenge requirements this app tackles a few essential DEX usability issues.
 The frontend architecture is work in progress, looking for good scaling patterns that work on top of the scaffold-eth approach.

+Feel free to fork an build on top!

+For questions DM me [@dvinubius](https://twitter.com/messages/compose?recipient_id=1347938190385172486);

 # 🏗 Scaffold-ETH

 > everything you need to build on Ethereum! 🚀